clemcer/loggifly/README.md

     keywords_with_attachment:
       - warn
     # Caution advised!
 These keywords will trigger a restart/stop of the container
+    # There is an action_cooldown (see config deep dive)
     action_keywords:
       - stop: traceback
       - restart: critical

 # Optional.
 These keywords are being monitored for all configured containers.
-There is an action_cooldown (see config deep dive)
 global_keywords:
   keywords:
     - failed